hoangcuong2011/Good-Papers/Depthwise Separable Convolutions for Neural Machine Translation.md

 The authors also experiment with super-separable convs, but the improvement is rather marginal.

 Overall, this is a very nice paper to read.
 I think depthwise separable convolution will be widely used in future.
+This is particularly the case as ConvSeq is getting more and more attentions.